 EU, other donors step up with funds to help Afghanistan

-The European Union, the United States and other donors offered billions in new funding for Afghanistan during the first pledging conference of its kind for the troubled and poor country in four years
+The European Union, the United States and other donors pledged billions in new funding for Afghanistan over the next four years, at the first pledging conference of its kind for the troubled and poor country since 2016

-GENEVA -- The European Union, the United States and other donors pledged billions of dollars in new funding for Afghanistan on Tuesday, hoping to salvage years of work aimed to foster peace and stability in the country and coax along uncertain peace talks between Taliban rebels and the Afghan government — at a time when Islamic State extremists have increasingly caused havoc and bloodshed.
+GENEVA -- The European Union, the United States and other donors on Tuesday pledged billions in new funds for Afghanistan, hoping to salvage years of work aimed to foster peace and stability in the country and coax along uncertain peace talks between the government and Taliban rebels — at a time when Islamic State extremists have increasingly caused havoc and bloodshed.

 A largely virtual pledging conference for Afghanistan, co-hosted by Finland and the United Nations in Geneva, drew representatives from nearly 100 countries and international groups in the first such event in four years.
 It comes as the COVID-19 crisis has commanded worldwide attention, and its outbreak in Afghanistan has compounded persistent ills like corruption and extremist violence.

+Mohammad Haneef Atmar, Afghanistan's foreign minister, hailed an “impressive figure” tallied on Tuesday, adding: “It's more important because it comes at a time when there is hardly any nation that has not been affected by COVID-19 in its economy and revenue.”

+“That represents an enormous amount of generosity, when every nation has had its own challenges, that on top of that, it did not forget about our shared responsibility to succeed in Afghanistan," he said.

-Countries like Britain, the Netherlands, Germany, the United States and Canada stepped forward with hundreds of millions of dollars' worth of pledges for Afghanistan, after speeches from officials like Afghan President Ashraf Ghani and U.N.
+Countries like Britain, the Netherlands, Germany, the United States and Canada offered hundreds of millions in pledges, which came after speeches from officials like Afghan President Ashraf Ghani and U.N.
 Secretary-General Antonio Guterres, who hailed the country's “ambitious agenda for development and reform.”

 "The United Nations stands with the people of Afghanistan on the path toward peace, development and self-reliance," Guterres said, expressing hope that donor pledges will "translate into real progress and concrete improvements for the people of Afghanistan.”